Thomas N'Kono

-Thomas N'Kono (born 20 July 1956) is a Cameroonian former professional footballer.
+Thomas "Tommy" N'Kono (born 20 July 1956) is a Cameroonian former professional footballer.
 One of the greatest goalkeepers from the continent of Africa, he was mainly associated with Espanyol, whom he represented for almost a decade playing more than 300 official matches.

 N'Kono appeared for the Cameroon national team in three World Cups, and four Africa Cup of Nations tournaments.

-Playing career

-Club
+Club career

 N'Kono was born in Dizangue.
 After playing in his country with Canon Yaoundé and Tonnerre Yaoundé he moved to Spain with RCD Español in 1982, after solid performances in the FIFA World Cup played in that country; he received the France Football African Footballer of the Year award in that year, and also in 1979.

 N'Kono hardly ever missed a game while with the Catalans, going on to make 333 competitive appearances.
 In the 1988–89 season, however, he was not able to help prevent the team's La Liga relegation, and was eventually replaced by Vicente Biurrun.

 N'Kono played three more years in Spain, incidentally also in Catalonia, with CE Sabadell FC (Segunda División) and CE L'Hospitalet.
 He retired in his 40s at Club Bolívar from Bolivia, and subsequently returned to his main club as a goalkeeping coach, helping develop young talent and countryman Carlos Kameni.

 N'Kono placed second in IFFHS' "African Goalkeeper of the Century" elections, behind Joseph-Antoine Bell.

-International
+International career

 A Cameroonian international for almost two decades, N'Kono was included in three FIFA World Cup squads: 1982, 1990 and 1994.
-In the first tournament, he was the starter as the nation went out in the group stage without any defeats, while in the second they lost in the quarter-finals against England.
+In the first tournament, he was the starter as the nation went out in the group phase without any defeats, drawing all three matches and keeping clean sheets against Poland and Peru.
+In the second, Bell was initially set to start, but N'Kono later took his place in the starting line-up; following a 1–0 win over defending champions Argentina in the group-stage opener, the team's first ever in the tournament, he helped the team top their group, losing 3–2 to England in the quarter-finals after disposing of Colombia in the previous stage.

 The 37-year-old N'Kono was called as backup to Bell in the last minute of the 1994 edition's preparations and did not play.
+He was also a member of the team that won the 1984 African Cup of Nations, starting in the first two group games but leaving early due to club commitments; his place was taken by Bell, who started in the 3–1 final victory against Nigeria.
+He started in the 1986 edition of the competition, where his side lost 5–4 on penalties to Egypt in the final following a 0–0 draw, despite him stopping Mustafa Abdou's attempt.

+N'Knono regularly competed for a starting spot with his perceived rival Bell for many years.